nathan-j-brenner/masonPingPong/readme.md

     git Pull

 wait a second...but something shouldn't work.
 You should see some sort of error.
+### No errors found.
+System reports "Already up to date." in response to git pull command.

 Read the error message in bash and try to debug the issue.
 Ask me for help when you're too frustrated, and before you commit/push your copy back up to the remote, answer these questions (and add the markdown syntax to make them bold, look at the website I mentioned above):

 What was the problem?